-- carrying out a computer programming assignment, or - participating in another educational activity aimed at acquiring particular skills; - x.
-Primary/secondary examiner: the first or second examiner to read and assess the final thesis report; - y.
-Programme: the programme to which the CER relates: a coherent set of components aimed at achieving clearly defined objectives relating to the knowledge, understanding and skills that a graduate of the programme is expected to have acquired.
-Each programme is associated with a final examination; - z.
-Programme Committee: The programme committee of the programme established and appointed by the faculty board in accordance with article 10.3c of the Act; - aa.
-Programme management: the programme director and programme coordinators; - bb.
+- carrying out a computer programming assignment, or - participating in another educational activity aimed at acquiring particular skills; - w.
+Primary/secondary examiner: the first or second examiner to read and assess the final thesis report; - x.
+Programme: the programme to which the OER relates: a coherent set of components aimed at achieving clearly defined objectives relating to the knowledge, understanding and skills that a graduate of the programme is expected to have acquired.
+The programme is associated with a final examination; - y.
+Programme Committee: the programme committee of the programme established and appointed by the faculty board in accordance with article 9.18 of the Act; - z.
+Programme management: the programme director and programme coordinators; - aa.
+Prospectus: the digital prospectus containing specific and binding information about the programme: https://studiegids.universiteitleiden.nl/.
+The Prospectus constitutes an integral part of these regulations, and is included as an appendix; - bb.
 Rules and Guidelines: Rules and Guidelines of the Board of Examiners; - cc.
 Student: a person enrolled at Leiden University and Delft University of Technology in order to follow the courses and/or sit the examinations and final examinations associated with the Industrial Ecology programme; - dd.
+TU Delft Register of Educational Programmes: register of the programmes offered by Delft University of Technology, maintained under supervision of the Executive Board; - ee.
 Working day: Monday to Friday, excluding the official public holidays and the compulsory closure days specified by the Executive Board;

-The other definitions have the meaning that the Act ascribes them.
+All other terms have the meaning ascribed to them by the Act.